 Instructor/Master Artist/Board Member

 Wright is the Master Artist/Instructor for Weir Farm National Historic Site, the National Park dedicated to American Impressionism.
-Wright, in the tradition of John Henry Twachtman founder of the Cos Cob Art Colony, is the first artist-in-residence instructing and lecturing at the Greenwich Historic Society, the birthplace of American Impressionism, where he now is serving on the board of trustees of the museum.
+Wright, in the tradition of John Henry Twachtman founder of the Cos Cob Art Colony, is the first artist-in-residence instructing and lecturing at the Greenwich Historical Society, the birthplace of American Impressionism, where he now is serving on the board of trustees of the museum.

 He also instructs at Silvermine Art School and privately; and has supported the Florence Griswold Museum, another site related to American Impressionism.
 In the USA and Europe, he has given workshops and museum tours on ‘How to be an Impressionist’ in addition to being a judge for art shows.

-Wright was the winner of national scholarship at Cooper Union and the Max Beckman International Scholar Program at Brooklyn Museum Art School, and valedictorian at the Newark School of Fine & Industrial Arts majored in Painting.
+Wright was the winner of the national scholarship at Cooper Union and the Max Beckman International Scholar Program at Brooklyn Museum Art School, and valedictorian at the Newark School of Fine & Industrial Arts majored in Painting.

 Artists' Fellowship, NY, NY

 Friends of Weir Farm, CT